Jack Cichy

-Jack Cichy (born May 5, 1996) is a current American football coach and former linebacker.
-He played college football at Wisconsin.
-He was drafted in the sixth round of the 2018 NFL Draft by the Tampa Bay Buccaneers.
+Jack Cichy (born May 5, 1996) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Wisconsin Badgers.
+He was selected by the Tampa Bay Buccaneers in the sixth round of the 2018 NFL draft.

-College career
+Early life

+Cichy's father, Steve, played football for Notre Dame, and his uncle Joe Cichy is an inductee of the College Football Hall of Fame.

 Playing for Wisconsin, Cichy recorded three consecutive sacks in the 2015 Holiday Bowl, a sequence that gained much notoriety.
+He was also named the bowl's defensive MVP.

 Professional career

-Tampa Bay Buccaneers
+Tampa Bay Buccaneers (first stint)

-Cichy was drafted by the Tampa Bay Buccaneers in sixth round with the 202nd overall pick in the 2018 NFL Draft.
-The Buccaneers acquired the pick used to select Cichy by trading J.J.
-Wilcox to the Pittsburgh Steelers.
+Cichy was selected by the Tampa Bay Buccaneers in sixth round with the 202nd overall pick in the 2018 NFL draft.
+The Buccaneers acquired the pick used to select Cichy by trading J. J. Wilcox to the Pittsburgh Steelers.
 He played in six games before suffering a torn ACL in Week 7, and was subsequently placed on injured reserve on October 22, 2018.

 In 2019, Cichy played in four games before injuring his elbow in Week 4.
 He missed the next four weeks and was placed on injured reserve on October 30, 2019.

 On October 13, 2020, Cichy was placed on injured reserve after sustaining a hamstring injury in Week 5.
 He was activated on November 28, 2020.
 He was waived on December 2, 2020.